Humbaba: Other textual sources

-A praise hymn dedicated to Shulgi, referred to as Shulgi O according to the ETCSL naming system, might allude to a tradition in which Gilgamesh captured Humbaba and brought him back to Uruk, with the reference to “your captured hero” (ur-sag dab5-ba-zu) sometimes interpreted as a reference to the monster.
+One fired clay mask, made in 1800BC-1600BC, was excavated in Abu Habba (Sippar).
+It had a face that represents the intestines of a sheep examined for divination.
+It had 5 lines of Akkadian cuneiform inscription on the other side:If the coils of the colon resemble the head of Huwawa, (this is) an omen of Sargon who ruled the land.
+If ...., the house of a man will expand.
+(Written by) the hand of Warad-Marduk, diviner, son of Kubburum, diviner.A praise hymn dedicated to Shulgi, referred to as Shulgi O according to the ETCSL naming system, might allude to a tradition in which Gilgamesh captured Humbaba and brought him back to Uruk, with the reference to “your captured hero” (ur-sag dab5-ba-zu) sometimes interpreted as a reference to the monster.
 This phrase is better attested as a title of various enemies of Ninurta and presumably indicates that after their defeat they were displayed as trophies.

 A prayer to Dumuzi imploring him to hand over the petitioner’s tormentors to another deity possibly casts Humbaba in the latter role, though it is also possible the deity meant is Lumma or Humban.
 According to Gianni Marchesi, Lumma was most likely present in the original version of the text, while the author of one of the two known Assyrian copies, unfamiliar with this god, replaced him with Humbaba, despite the latter not being attested in the roles of a “gendarme-demon” or underworld deity unlike the former.